Medically reviewed by Drugs.com. Last updated on May 1, 2021.

 In the event of overdose or exaggerated response, appropriate supportive measures should be employed in addition to gastrointestinal decontamination.
 Diltiazem does not appear to be removed by peritoneal or hemodialysis.
 Limited data suggest that plasmapheresis or charcoal hemoperfusion may hasten diltiazem elimination following overdose.
 Based on the known pharmacological effects of diltiazem and/or reported clinical experiences, the following measures may be considered:

-Bradycardia: Administer atropine (0.6 to 1 mg).
+Bradycardia: Administer atropine (0.60 to 1.0 mg).
 If there is no response to vagal blockade, administer isoproterenol cautiously.

 High-Degree AV Block: Treat as for bradycardia above.
 Fixed high-degree AV block should be treated with cardiac pacing.

 Cardiac Failure: Administer inotropic agents (isoproterenol, dopamine, or dobutamine) and diuretics.